 From time to time, legislative bodies and environmental regulatory agencies may promulgate new regulatory programs imposing significant incremental operating costs or capital costs on us.
-In 2016, our facilities began complying with the final Boiler MACT regulations, which regulate emissions of hazardous air pollutants from industrial boilers and process heaters.
-As a result of court decisions, the EPA must revise the emission limits established for certain boiler categories, including biomass stoker boilers that we operate at several locations.
-The EPA must also revise mercury and hydrochloric acid limits for all solid fuel boilers.
-We expect our boilers will meet the new limits based on preliminary information from the EPA.
-However, the EPA has not yet adopted the new limits and our boilers may yet require additional controls.
-The EPA is expected to propose the new limits in first or second quarter 2020.
-The new limits could require changes to our compliance strategies and therefore could result in additional operating or capital expenditures to be in compliance with the revised regulations.
-However, at this time, we are unable to predict the impact to our business due to the uncertainty.
+In 2016, our facilities began complying with the final Boiler Maximum Achievable Control Technology (MACT) regulations, which regulate emissions of hazardous air pollutants from industrial boilers and process heaters.
+Following litigation of the standards, in 2020 the EPA proposed more stringent MACT emission standards for several types of boilers, including boilers common to our facilities.
+The EPA has not finalized those standards and therefore, remain subject to change.
+We expect our facilities will meet the proposed limits, although certain of our boilers may yet require additional improvements to ensure compliance.
 We continue to monitor and evaluate the EPA's revisions to the Boiler MACT emission limits.

-Some of our wood products facilities are subject to the Plywood and Composite Wood Products (PCWP) MACT standards, and they have complied with these standards since 2007 or 2008.
-The EPA has initiated the Risk and Technology Review (RTR) for PCWP sources as required by law for every MACT source category.
-The EPA is under a court-ordered deadline to complete this RTR rulemaking by June 2020.
-On September 6, 2019, the EPA published proposed PCWP MACT RTR rules.
-Based on the proposed rule, we would not be required to implement any new emission controls at our mills.
-We expect minor changes to certain compliance and reporting obligations although these changes are not expected to create significant cost burden or compliance risks to our mills.
-The EPA will propose additional PCWP MACT rules in the future which may establish emission limits or work practice requirements for additional emission sources, such as lumber kilns, plywood presses, saws, and sanders, at wood products manufacturing mills.
+Some of our wood products facilities are subject to the Plywood and Composite Wood Products (PCWP) MACT standards for hazardous air pollutants, and they have complied with these standards since 2007 or 2008.
+In 2020, the EPA completed the Risk and Technology Review (RTR) for PCWP MACT standards.
+The EPA published the PCWP MACT RTR Rule on August 13, 2020, which concluded additional controls were not required for PCWP sources.
+However, the RTR Rule did not address certain remanded sources, including plywood presses, lumber kilns, and various other emission sources at wood products manufacturing mills.
+Furthermore, soon after publication of the RTR Rule, an environmental organization filed a petition for reconsideration which the EPA has granted.
+The EPA expects to begin working on the reconsideration and the remanded sources in 2021, but it may take the EPA two to three years to complete a final rule.
 It is expected that manufacturing facilities subject to the PCWP MACT standards would have three years after rule promulgation to comply with the revised rule.
-However, at this time we are unable to predict the impact to our business due to the potential revisions to this rule.
+At this time we are unable to predict the impact to our business due to the potential revisions to this rule.

-The Oregon Environmental Quality Commission adopted the Oregon Department of Environmental Quality (ODEQ) proposed Cleaner Air Oregon (CAO) rules in November 2017.
-These rules regulate air toxic emissions for our manufacturing facilities located in Oregon.
+The Oregon Department of Environmental Quality (ODEQ) Cleaner Air Oregon (CAO) rules regulate toxic air emissions from manufacturing facilities located in Oregon.
 The rules are risk-based, and in March 2019, the ODEQ released their prioritization list establishing which facilities within the state likely pose the greatest risk to their communities based on emissions inventories that facilities submitted to the ODEQ.
 The ODEQ established four risk groups.
-None of our mills were identified in the first risk group, although our Medford Plywood Mill was identified in the second group.
-The second group is expected to be selected into the program in the next one to three years.
-Our other mills were identified in the third and fourth groups and will likely be selected several years from now.
+None of our mills were identified in the first tier risk group, although our Medford plywood mill was identified in the second tier group.
+The second group is expected to be selected into the program in 2021 or 2022.
+Our other mills were identified in the third and fourth tier groups and will likely be selected several years from now.
 When selected into the program, the facilities may incur expenses to evaluate the risk to the public and may be required to incur additional operating or capital expenditures to mitigate any significant risk.
-We are developing a compliance strategy for Medford Plywood, but cannot predict the impact on that operation at this time.
+We are developing a strategy for our Medford plywood mill but cannot predict the impact on that operation at this time.
+Furthermore, the ODEQ is currently considering revisions to the CAO rules and released draft rules on January 20, 2021.
+Although we are still evaluating effect of the draft rules on our business, we may be required to incur additional costs and/or accelerate the timing of compliance by our facilities.